denn-is-njeruh/Instaclone/README.md

 # Instaclone
-This is a clone application for the photo-website Instagram
+This is a clone application of the photo-website Instagram